KDZen17/KDZen17/README.md

+### About Me
 Hi!
 I am **KDZen17**.
 Currently I learning such books as *"Clean Code"* by *Robert C. Martin* and *"The Clean Coder"* by the same author.
+Also I have strains of perfectionism that are reflected in my clean-code and bugs responsibilites.

 > [!NOTE]
 > I am beginner in programming and I was recently appeared on GitHub.
 > So I will be glad of any sort of your feedback.
 Especially this relate to my works.

 ***

 ### My contacts:
 - kd.zen17@yandex.ru | my e-mail
 - @KDZen17 | link to me on Telegram